williamlief/synth_vax/README.md

 * data/ contains our processed analysis data sets.
 * figures/ contains all output figures
 * output/ contains pre-registered synthetic control weights and power estimates
+* output-multiverse contains output from the multiverse of models.
+* python/ contains python code to obtain and prepare auxillary covariate data